apify/apify-cli/docs/vars.md

 ### Set up environment variables in Apify Console

-In [Apify Console](https://console.apify.com/actors) select your actor, you can set up variables into Source tab.
+In [Apify Console](https://console.apify.com/actors) select your Actor, you can set up variables into Source tab.
 After setting up variables in the app, remove the `environmentVariables` from `.actor/actor.json`.
 Otherwise, variables from `.actor/actor.json` will override variables in the app.

 ```json